RuABraun/RuABraun.github.io/_posts/2020-10-04-First-post-ark-and-scp-files-kaldi.markdown

 ```
 wav-id-1 sox /path/to/file-1.wav -r 8k - |
 ```
 Kaldi's code is written so that it will recognize and execute the above command (starting from after the key), which results in the wav file being read with a sampling rate of 8kHz.
-This is a convenient way of doing the resampling on the fly (instead of resampling and having to waste space storing it somewhere).
+This is a convenient way of doing the resampling on the fly (instead of resampling and having to waste space storing a file somewhere).

 Another file one will see a lot when using kaldi is the `feats.scp` file which looks like:
 ```